aditi17goel/Personal-Voice-Assistant-using-Python/README.md

 	  	Human: Hey Breezy, Who created you? / Hey G-One , What can you do

-10.Turn off your pc when required
+10. Turn off your pc when required

    		 Human: Hey Breezy, Please turn off my PC